 |This content applies solely to Process Mining, which must be purchased separately from the Appian base platform.|

-An event log is a table of events and their associated event attributes.
-For example, event logs contain a list of events and their case ID, timestamp(s), and additional event attributes.
+An event log, commonly referred to as a log, is a table of events and their associated event attributes.
+For example, event logs contain a list of events and their case ID, time stamp(s), and additional event attributes.
 Additional event attributes may include the the employee that performed the action or the system that was used.
 The log represents the cases of a business process.
 Process Mining performs analysis on event logs to create a discovered model.